-Sprinkler technology has come a long way, the cost of including home sprinklers into a new build or as part of major renovations could be cheaper the renovations could be cheaper than you think.
+Sprinkler technology has come a long way, the cost of including home sprinklers into a new build or as part of major renovations could be cheaper than you think.

 Home sprinklers use the same domestic plumbing as kitchen taps and can be installed by a qualified plumber in less than two days.